4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 • What the outcomes are

-Meanwhile, reps are talking more.
-It’s true that the best reps develop rapport and relationships with their prospects, but it’s also important to make sure a sales discovery call doesn’t feel one-sided.
+The best reps develop rapport and relationships with their prospects, but ensuring a sales discovery call doesn’t feel one-sided is also important.

 If your reps are talking markedly more or less than this 57%, review call recordings or talk to your team to see: